oracle/graaljs/docs/user/JavaScriptCompatibility.md

 #### `Graal.isGraalRuntime`

-- provides whether GraalVM JavaScript is executed on a GraalVM-enabled runtime.
+- provides whether GraalVM JavaScript is executed on a GraalVM-enabled runtime

 If `true`, hot code is compiled by the GraalVM compiler, resulting in high peak performance.
 If `false`, GraalVM JavaScript will not be optimized by the GraalVM Compiler, typically resulting in lower performance.